CopadoSolutions/CopadoIntegrations/README.md

 - A Jira endpoint might look as follows: https://COMPANAY_DOMAIN_NAME.atlassian.net/rest/api/2/
 - A VersionOne endpoint might look as follows: https://www9.v1host.com/COMPANY_NAME/
 - A Rally endpoint might look as follows: https://rally1.rallydev.com/slm/webservice/v2.0/
+- An Agile Accelerator endpoint might look as follows: https://na12.salesforce.com
+- For Agile Accelerator even username and password are required, those fields are not used since current sessionId will be used instead.
+Please fill any text, such as N/A
+- For Agile Accelerator the Project External Id field is match against the Product tag name so that only Work records for that product tag are imported against the Copado Project.
+This can be customizable as well.

 Once the integration credentials have been setup, you will need to create a new project or edit an existing project and complete the following two fields.